Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 Headaches are a very common side effect of GTN ointment, affecting up to half of people who use it.
 Some people also feel dizzy or lightheaded after using the ointment.

-GTN isn't suitable for children and should be used with caution in pregnant or breastfeeding women.
+GTN is not suitable for children or pregnant or breastfeeding women.

 If headaches are a problem, reducing the amount of ointment you use for a few days can help.
 Using a pea-sized amount of ointment 5 or 6 times a day is often better than using a larger amount twice a day.

-If you have particularly severe anal pain, your GP may prescribe a topical anaesthetic to numb your anus before passing stools.
+If you have particularly severe anal pain, the GP may prescribe a topical anaesthetic to numb your anus before you have a poo.

 A topical medicine is one you rub directly into the affected area.
-It won't help fissures heal, but it can help ease the pain.
+It will not help fissures heal, but it can help ease the pain.

 Lidocaine is the most commonly prescribed topical anaesthetic for anal fissures.
-It comes in the form of either a gel or an ointment, and is usually only used for 1 to 2 weeks because the fissure should start to heal within this time.
+It comes in the form of either a gel or an ointment, and is usually only used for a short time (a few days).

 Calcium channel blockers